VladimirTechMan/salsa-format-spec/README.md

   JSON Name  |JSON Type| Description
  ------------|---------|------------
  "time"      | string  | Required.
-Packet capture time, in milliseconds, formatted as a string.
-(A fractional part for sub-millisecond precision is allowed.)
+Packet capture time, in milliseconds, relative to the moment when capturing was started.
+The value is formatted as a string.
+A fractional part for sub-millisecond precision is allowed.
  "protocol"  | string  | Optional.
 The name of the signaling protocol of the packet.
  "transport" | string  | Optional.
 The name of the transport being used to transmit the packet.
  "src"       | object  | Required.
 The identification details of the source (sender) of the packet.